 Deferred public offering costs, which primarily consist of direct, incremental legal and accounting fees relating to the Company's initial public offering, are capitalized within deferred issuance costs.
 The deferred issuance costs were offset against IPO proceeds upon the consummation of the offering in February 2015.
 The Company had incurred approximately \$1,149,000 in initial public offering costs as of December 31, 2014.
-In anticipation of a second public stock offering during 2015, the Company has incurred additional deferred issuance costs of \$68,517 as of June 30, 2015.
-Similar to the process following the IPO, these deferred costs will offset against the proceeds upon consummation of the offering.
+As of September 30, 2015, there are no deferred issuance costs.